riffnshred/nhl-led-scoreboard/README.md

 There are multiple ways to run the Scoreboard on it's own.
 I'm going to cover 2 ways.
 One that's a bit more hand's on, and the other will run the board automatically (and even restart in case of a crash).

-### Terminal Mode

-Maybe you want to debug, or you have a small screen nearby that you want to use instead.
-You can run this in the terminal using:

-`sudo python3 src/main.py --terminal-mode=true`

-Note:

-* If you want to run this straight from a raspberry pi, you will need to install a GUI and a terminal emulator that has all the colors
-* If you are using a touchscreen instead of an HDMI output, make sure the [proper drivers are installed](https://github.com/goodtft/LCD-show)

 ### Method 1 Using Supervisor
 ![supervisor](assets/images/supervisor.PNG)